esatterwhite/node-pattern-emitter/README.md

 node-pattern-emitter
 ====================

-Node Pattern-Emitter is a full implementation of the event emitter API from Node.js that allows you to attach event handlers to complex patterns where the pattern matches are passed as arguments to the handlers.
+Node Pattern-Emitter is a full implementation of the event emitter API from Node.js built ontop of the [crossroads.js](http://millermedeiros.github.io/crossroads.js/#crossroads-add_route) parser which allows you to attach event handlers to complex patterns where the pattern matches are passed as arguments to the handlers.
 This, over the simple string matching with the default EventEmitter, can open the doors for highly generic and flexible code.

 ## Installation